signaldust/bunny-jit/README.md

 these globally relying on SSA invariants, this is more or less what we end up with currently.
 See [below](#optimizations).</i>

+I suggest looking at the tests (eg. `tests/test_fib.cpp`) for examples of how to use the programming API, which is the primary focus of this library.

 Bunny-JIT comes with some sort of simple front-end language, but this is intended more for testing (and I guess example) than as a serious programming language.
-I suggest looking at the tests (eg. `tests/test_fib.cpp`) for examples of how to use the programming API.

 The test-driver `bin/bjit` parses this simple language from `stdin` and compiles it into native code, which is written to `out.bin` for disassembly purposes (eg. with `./dump-bin.sh` if you have `gobjdump` in path).